-TransAlta takes all reports of possible misconduct seriously.
-Any employee may report misconduct to their immediate supervisor or TransAlta Legal, or may report ethical violations to the Ethics Helpline.
-Reports will be thoroughly and confidentially investigated with the utmost respect, discretion and privacy for anyone who is involved to determine whether the Code of Conduct or the law has been violated.
+All reports made in connection with this Code of Conduct will be thoroughly and confidentially investigated with the utmost respect, discretion and privacy for anyone who is involved to determine whether the Code of Conduct or the law has been violated.
 The services of internal and external experts may be engaged to investigate and resolve issues as necessary.
 Whenever necessary, TransAlta will take prompt, thorough and appropriate corrective action.
-Each of us has a responsibility to cooperate fully with investigations of alleged violations.
+All Personnel have a responsibility to cooperate fully and in good faith with investigations of alleged violations and there will be no retaliation for doing so.
+In addition to potential civil and criminal liability, violation of the standards outlined in this Code of Conduct may be grounds for disciplinary action up to and including termination of employment or other business relationships.